What is it?

 Apply warm compresses

-Rubbing breast milk on nipples and applying warm compresses has been shown to help reduce pain and ease soreness (even more so than lanolin, according to clinical studies).
+Rubbing breast milk on nipples and applying warm compresses have been shown to help reduce pain and ease soreness (even more so than lanolin, according to clinical studies).

 Try cooling gel pads